You may pay a parking ticket with a credit card by phone at: (800) 394-3478.

 Is there ever free parking in metered spaces?

 Parking in metered districts is free throughout the city after 6pm and before 7am.
 Additionally, there are several holidays on which parking is free for the entire day.
-These include: New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran’s Day, Thanksgiving Day, Black Friday, and Christmas Day.
+These include: New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran’s Day, Thanksgiving Day, and Christmas Day.

 What should I do if a pay station is out of order?